hossei-cyber/Sentiment-analysis/workflow.md

 - Remove duplicates, handle missing values, and discard irrelevant information.
 - Tokenize text data into words or phrases.
 - Apply normalization techniques like stemming or lemmatization.
+- To have an idea, see the article on [Geeks for Geeks: Amazon Product Reviews Sentiment Analysis in Python](https://www.geeksforgeeks.org/amazon-product-reviews-sentiment-analysis-in-python/).

 ## Step 3: Data Cleaning